donadonny/Fitting-Room/README.md

  * Shows all photos in my photos screen when it should show only user photos in home screen
 * Gets repeat photos
 * Improve layout
+   * Make it nice
    * Decide what to do with add photo fab
 * Handle activity rotation for MyPhoto activity and MainActivity

 ### Possible features: